Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Articulate a biblical and theological foundation for Spirit-empowered global missions; Identify the process of evangelization and church planting in an intercultural context; Develop mission strategies to evangelize unreached people; Integrate a global missions perspective into your Christian life, ministry, and work; Develop and implement a missionary prayer strategy for nations, both for the United States and around the world.
+Upon successful completion of the course, students will be able to: articulate a Biblical and theological foundation for Spirit-empowered global missions; identify the process of evangelization and church planting in an intercultural context; develop mission strategies to evangelize unreached people; integrate a global missions perspective into a Christian life, ministry, and work; and develop and implement a missionary prayer strategy for nations, both for the United States and around the world.

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include forming a biblical perspective, familiarizing students with missions as a powerful instrument of God.
-The study begins from patriarchal times to apostolic times and up to the present, positively affecting communities and nations.
-The challenge for the church is to strengthen this important area before the Great Commission of our Lord Jesus Christ is fulfilled.
+Major topics include forming a biblical perspective; missions as a powerful instrument of God from patriarchal times to apostolic times and up to the present, positively affecting communities and nations.

 Credit recommendation: